19010853/Blog-Web-Project/README.md

 - Components can be customized in the `src/components` directory

 ## Demo Video
-[Demo video link will be updated later]

-## Contributing
-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or suggestions, please create an issue in the repository or contact via email.
+If you have any questions or suggestions, please create an issue in the repository or contact via email khoinguyenminhk37@gmail.comcom

----
-Made with ❤️ by [Your Name]